kgori/sigfit/README.md

 # sigfit
-Fit mutational signatures with a Bayesian model
+Discovering mutational signatures through Bayesian inference

 ## Installation
 sigfit is an R package.
 It can be installed from inside an R session using the devtools library